-Landscaping schemes in the wooded forest landscape type should conserve all ancient woodland sites and restock with appropriate broadleaved species of local provenance, particularly favouring native oak.
+Schemes in the wooded landscape type should conserve all ancient woodland sites and restock with appropriate broadleaved species of local provenance, particularly favouring native oak.
+Thought should be given to the prevailing threat of Ash Dieback (Chalara) and Sudden Oak Death (Phytophthora).